zhpinkman/armed-bandit/results/packet-routing/README.md

 |:--:|
 |*The average rate of using the best action - Agent's estimation of the reward function*|

-you can see the Average rate of using the best action above, left handside.
+you can see the average rate of using the best action above left handside.
 Also the agent's estimation of the reward function is depicted in its right.
 As you can see, the agent has learned that the `best action is the route with index 22`, and as a result of that, the average rate of using that action has converged to `95%`.

 For better understanding, you can see the single figures below: